KuroKage-001/Mamatid_MedClinic/system/system_documentation.md

 2. Each user has independent session data ✅
 3. One user's logout doesn't affect others ✅
 4. Database handles concurrent connections ✅
 5. Sessions are properly secured ✅

-**Your current system already supports all these requirements!**